 Tip #7) Measurement

 Since there are different degrees of engagement, you need different metrics to track your success and identify your weaknesses.
-Then, you can make adjustments to specific aspects of your engagement plan without having to waste your time on area that are working well.
+Then, you can make adjustments to specific aspects of your engagement plan without having to waste your time on areas that aren't working well.

 For instance, let’s say you’re hosting an event.
 Rather than measuring how many members attended versus how many members didn’t attend, look at the smaller steps toward full engagement.